 There are added risks being pregnant and overweight/obese.
-Obesity is a condition characterised by excess of body fat and a BMI over 30.
-This doesn’t mean you are not healthy, but being overweight is an added stress on the body, coupled with a pregnancy, this can add in significant complications such as pre-eclampsia, hypertension, diabetes, thromboembolism.
+Obesity is a condition characterized by excess of body fat and a BMI over 30.
+Being overweight is an added stress on the body and, when coupled with a pregnancy, can add in significant complications such as pre-eclampsia, hypertension, diabetes and thromboembolism.
+For more information on these conditions, please visit Pregnancy Complications.
 It can also raise the risk of fetal abnormalities.
-This is naturally something that every mother worries about.
-She would naturally want to be healthy and give her growing baby the best chance to be healthy.

-How Does Being Overweight Affect Your Baby Scans?
+How Does Being Overweight Affect My Baby Scans?

 Baby scans work by sending high frequency sound waves through the abdomen and through the uterus.
-Its perfectly safe for you and your baby, so don’t worry.
-The sound waves bounce off the fetus and the echos then return to the probe and are turned into images on the scan monitor.
+The sound waves bounce off the baby and the echos then return to the probe and are turned into images on the scan monitor.

-If the body fat is raised between the uterus and abdominal wall, i.e. over the belly, the sound waves have much more body tissue to travel through.
-The echo comes back weaker and so the images are lacking in detail and look fuzzy, making the fine details difficult to observe, bearing in mind that at 12 weeks, Mr Penman is performing a Nuchal scan to check for chromosomal abnormalities and an early gender scan.
+A raised BMI of the mother means the body fat between the uterus and over the belly is raised, which means the ultrasound sound waves have much more body tissue to travel through.
+This results in the echo coming back weaker, so the images received lack detail and look fuzzy, making the fine details difficult to observe.

-When the fetal medicine specialist, a consultant such as Mr Penman, scans a lady with a raised BMI, he has several concerns :
+When the fetal medicine specialist, a consultant such as Dr Penman, scans a lady with a raised BMI, he has a number of concerns :

-- A certain amount of time is allocated for baby scans.
+- Time for the appointment; a certain amount of time is allocated for baby scans.
 This is usually much more time than is required, ensuring that no one is kept waiting beyond their appointment time.
-However it takes a lot longer to scan a mother with a raised BMI, particularly if the BMI is over 39 because of the increased body tissue.
+However, it takes a lot longer to scan a mother with a raised BMI, particularly if the BMI is over 39.